Etheroscope/phoenix_frontend/README.md

   2. Build a docker image with the `Dockerfile` and tag it `etheroscope` (try `docker build . -f Dockerfile -t etheroscope`)
   3. Run `docker-compose up -d`.

+### Running without Docker

+First, set up your local database & other local configuration.
+To do this, create the file `apps/etheroscope_db/config/local.exs`.
+A template has been provided for your convenience (`apps/etheroscope_db/config/local.template.exs`).

+You can then start the server with `mix phx.server`.

 ## Structure

 These files exist in the umbrella app as well as in every app within: